dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/unit-tests.md

 ## Definition

-Unit tests validate your modeling logic on a small set of static inputs before you materialize your full model in production.
-Unit tests enable test-driven development, with benefits for developer efficiency and code reliability.
+Unit tests validate your SQL modeling logic on a small set of static inputs before you materialize your full model in production.
+They support a test-driven development approach, improving both the efficiency of developers and code reliability.

 To run only your unit tests, use the command:
 `dbt test --select test_type:unit`